 Specifcaly, you can see the Indri (biggest Lemur) in parc nacional dAndasibe-Mantadia which is only a few hours drive from Antannarivo

-You can also see them up close in Reserva Speciale de lAnkarana - where you see the tsingis - the Lemurs (sadly) are almost tame there and come up to you (try not to feed them) over 7 years ago
+You can also see them up close in Reserva Speciale de lAnkarana - where you see the tsingis - the Lemurs (sadly) are almost tame there and come up to you (try not to feed them) almost 10 years ago